audip/dataanalysischallenge/README.md

 ## Installation

 1. Downloading the zip archive, consisting of powerful project structure for medium to large projects
-2. Run the script for dependencies to be installed: `pip install -r requirements.txt`
+2. Run pip for dependencies to be installed: `pip install -r requirements.txt`
+3. Execute python 2.7 scripts: `python script_name.py`
+4. Reports can be viewed in `./dashboard/problem3.html`

 ## Testing